 - Fill a large stock pot full of water.
 Add some sea salt to the water (optional).
 Bring the water to a boil then add the pasta.
 Stir occasionally to prevent sticking.

 Note: You want to coordinate the completion of the pasta cooking time with the completion of the sauce.
 If unsure, then just wait to put the pasta into the boiling water once the sauce is done.
 Just turn the sauce down really low or remove from the stove.
-Boil the pasta until just el dente, do not overcook, drain, rinse with cold water to remove any excess starch, shake well, then transfer the cooked pasta into the sauce.
+Boil the pasta until just el dente, do not overcook, drain, rinse with cold water to remove any excess starch, shake well to remove any excess water trapped inside the elbow macaroni, then transfer the cooked pasta into the sauce in Step 6.

 - Place the cashews in a small bowl, cover with boiling water, set aside for 20 minutes, then drain off the water until ready to use.
 Note: for a quicker method, boil cashews in water for 10 minutes, then drain and set aside until ready to use.

 - Place the Spice/Herb Ingredients into a small bowl, mix, set aside.

 - In a large ceramic/enamel lined Dutch oven/pot or similarly large stockpot/skillet, add the finely diced onion, sauté over medium-high heat for 5 to 7 minutes until the onions are tender.
 (If needed to prevent sticking, add a splash of vegetable broth or water).

 - Add the minced garlic and sauté for one minute, add the Spice/Herb mix, stirring constantly for 30 seconds, just to release their fragrance.
 Then add the plant milk, vegetable broth, water, yogurt, nutritional yeast, ketchup, nutritional yeast, liquid smoke, distilled vinegar, tamari, hot sauce, and soaked cashews, simmer for 5 minutes, then remove from the stove to cool slightly.